 In 2003 around 2,000 alternative health products manufactured by the Australian company Pan Pharmaceuticals were recalled from New Zealand shop shelves.
 Australian users of Pan-made travel-sickness pills had experienced serious side-effects, and the company’s licence was suspended for six months, leading to the recall.
 Many New Zealand alternative health businesses were affected because they used Pan to make their products.
 One company, Health 2000, said the recall led to a 17–20% drop in sales.
 Apart from the travel pills, none of the recalled products were proved to be unsafe.

 In the early 2000s the New Zealand and Australian governments tried to establish a trans-Tasman agency to regulate the quality, safety, effectiveness and performance of therapeutic products, including alternative products.
 This failed because the necessary legislation did not get enough support in the New Zealand Parliament.
-Another regulatory bill was introduced to Parliament in 2011.
+Another regulatory bill, which was supported by the New Zealand natural products industry, was introduced to Parliament in 2011.
+This legislation lapsed in late August 2017 before the general election.
+It was not reinstated after the Labour/New Zealand First government assumed power.

 Alternative health therapies have always been used in New Zealand, but user data was not collected until the later 20th century.
 A 1987 Department of Health study noted that although data was sparse, the increase in health-food shops, alternative-health conferences and membership of practitioner associations in the 1980s suggested that significantly more New Zealanders were using alternative health care than in preceding decades.